mha585/Monster-Fighter/mha585_gah93_Project/README.txt

 # seng201-project

-Before doing any of the following steps ensure that you have extracted all the files by right clicking on the parent directory of this README file called MonsterFighter.zip and clicking on extract all.
+Before doing any of the following steps ensure that you have extracted all the files by right clicking on the parent directory of this README file called mha585_gah93_Project.zip and clicking on extract all.

 To open program source code in Eclipse: